jacob-armiger/django-devblog/README.md

+# Deprecation Notice
+This project is no longer hosted and will no longer be maintained!

 # django-devblog
 This is a basic blog webapp that I designed to be used by developers to give their users information about patch notes and releases.
 I used Django, Python 3, bootstrap4,